CodineDev/cdn-fuel/README.md

 ### Future Plans

 - Add support for electric vehicles.
 (Include Mapping for Electric Chargers)
+- Make it work with the oil rig jobs using ps-playgroups and have ownable gas stations!
 - Send suggestions in our discord server!

 <br>